Web Search Tools

 4. Visualize how the information might be phrased in the document you hope to find and let that guide your search terms

-5. Use the limit options available (advanced search screen).
-This will give you more accurate results
+5. Use the limit options available under the advanced search tool.
+This will give you more exact results

 6. If you know an organization that publishes on your topic, limit your results to that organization's website